 Using Your Mobile Phone Abroad: Everything You Need To Know

-Everything you need to know before taking your mobile phone abroad – the costs, the pitfalls and the loopholes.
+Everything you need to know before taking your mobile phone abroad.
+Find out how much it costs, what are the pitfalls and how to reduce data roaming charges.

-Every year, an increasing number of us are travelling abroad.
-Whether you’re travelling for business or for pleasure, your mobile phone can be an essential tool for staying in touch, finding your way around and researching local destinations.
+Each year, an increasing number of us are travelling abroad.
+Whether you’re travelling for business or for pleasure, your mobile phone is an essential tool for staying in touch, finding your way around and also researching local destinations.

-In this article, we present our guide to everything that you need to know about using your phone abroad.
+In this article, we present our guide to everything you need to know when using your phone abroad.